-A designated National Recreation Trail, the trace is the longest rail-trail in the south-central United States.
-It runs atop a stretch of Mississippi Central Railroad line that saw much activity as the region's timber industry flourished between the late 1800s and 1920s.
+A designated National Recreation Trail, it runs atop a stretch of Mississippi Central Railroad line that saw much activity as the region's timber industry flourished between the late 1800s and 1920s.
 As the industry began to fade, so too did the need for the rail service, and although the railroad struggled into the 1970s, it eventually ceased to be economically viable.
 Fortunately, a concerted effort by local groups and individuals preserved the corridor, and in 2000 it opened as a trail.

 Over the first few miles, the trail negotiates several tunnels and bridges.
 Leaving Hattiesburg behind, you'll progress through a range of quintessentially Southern landscapes, from piney woods and wetlands to small lakes and charming towns.
 In Epley, 15 miles northwest, the trail meets a dirt equestrian path that zigzags across the Trace some 25 miles to Carson.